-This is the operational version of the Methods for Assessment of the Relation of Benefits to Costs in the German Statutory Health Care System, published after broad consultation with experts and stakeholders.
-Further discussion of these Methods is explicitly desired in order to achieve continuous improvement.
+This is a working document.
+IQWiG is publishing this Methods for consultation.
+An operational version of the Methods for Assessment of the Relation of Benefits to Costs in the German Statutory Health Care System will be published after consultation.
+Discussion of the Methods is explicitly desired in order to achieve continuous improvement.